emmawi/Simple-Lightbox/README.md

 A simple jQuery-plugin with a lightbox for images.

 ##How to use simple Lightbox
-It easy as a cake!
+It's easy as a cake!
 Just select your div that includes your images and call the function simplelightbox.

 Example:$('yourdiv').simplelightbox();